adecang/adecang.github.io/English/General/cameron_bodyguard.md

   * *He is said to have killed his brother*
     *to have killed :*  événement passé, perfect infinitive (to + have + PP).
-    = On dit qu'il a été très riche (on implique qu'il ne l'est plus).
+    = On dit qu'il a tué son frère.

 * La supposition après *is said to* peut être exprimée à la voix passive :  *(The gun) is said to have been left*